Willie Parker: Coaching career

 Parker became an assistant coach for the West Virginia Wesleyan College football team in July 2012.

 Beginning in 2015, Parker became running backs coach at Heritage High School in Wake Forest, North Carolina.
 Former NFL player Dewayne Washington is the head coach and Torry Holt serves as assistant head coach and wide receivers coach.

 Personal life

-Parker's cousin, Jaylen Warren, currently plays running back for the Steelers.
+As of 2026, Parker's cousin Jaylen Warren plays running back for the Steelers.